nkrot/android-studies/RSSReader/README.md

 12. DONE.
 Showing a single news item when a list item is clicked moved from RSSFeedAdapter to MainActivity: rssFeedView.setOnItemClickListener(listener)

-13. Refactor: RSSDownloaderTask should not keep references to UI  (targetActivity, targetView, progressDialog) Instead, keep a references to the interface in which onPreExecute() and onPostExecute() are defined.
+13. DONE.
+Refactor: RSSDownloaderTask should not keep references to UI  (targetActivity, targetView, progressDialog) Instead, keep a references to the interface in which onPreExecute() and onPostExecute() are defined.
     The interface is to be implemented in MainActivity.
     As a result, RSSDownloaderTask will be unaware of UI and will be able to work with Fragment as well.